dotnet/runtime/src/libraries/System.Text.Json/src/PACKAGE.md

 ## How to Use

 <!-- A compelling example on how to use this package with code, as well as any specific guidelines for when to use the package -->
 The System.Text.Json library is built-in as part of the shared framework in .NET Runtime.
-The package can be installed when you need to use it in other target frameworks.
+The package can be installed when you need to use the most recent version in older target frameworks.

 Serialization:
 ```csharp